ploomber/ploomber/doc/user-guide/conda.rst

 Declaring dependencies (``environment.yml``)
 --------------------------------------------

-Once conda is installed, declare dependencies in an ``environment.yml`` file, here's an example with common dependencies to get you started:
+Once conda installs, declare dependencies in an ``environment.yml`` file, here's an example with common dependencies to get you started:

 .. code-block:: yaml